-When you install programs in Ubuntu using apt or the Ubuntu Software Center, the system downloads and installs .deb packages along with their dependencies.
-These packages are placed in system directories, including executables and configuration files.
-The installation process may also create additional data files or directories related to the application.
+When software is installed in Ubuntu using apt or the Ubuntu Software Center, the system retrieves .deb packages and places them in system directories, including executables and configuration files.
+In many cases, these installations also create data directories linked to the application, which can reside in both system and user paths.

 Steps to completely remove program in Ubuntu and Debian: